-Apple releases second beta of macOS Big Sur
+macOS Big Sur 11.6.7 beta 1 now available for developers

-macOS Big Sur will be arriving soon with new features that need testing before they're launched to the public.
-As usual, Apple is providing an early version of this macOS release to developers so that they can test their apps against it and prepare for its release to Mac owners.
+macOS Big Sur is now available to the public, but there is still a developer beta line that needs testing before Apple launches new iterations to the public.
+Apple provides a beta version of its macOS releases to developers so that they can test their apps against it and prepare for the release to Mac owners.

+This guide is for installing the developer beta of macOS Big Sur.
+Want to download the latest public version of macOS Big Sur?
+Here's where you'll want to go:

 What's new in the macOS Big Sur beta?